About ARKit XR Plug-in

-The ARKit XR Plugin implements the native iOS endpoints required for building Handheld AR apps using Unity's multi-platform XR API.
-However, this package does not expose any public scripting interface of its own and most developers should use the scripts, prefabs, and assets provided by ARFoundation as the basis for their Handheld AR apps.
+The ARKit XR Plug-in implements the native iOS endpoints required for building Handheld AR apps using Unity's multi-platform XR API.
+However, this package doesn't expose any public scripting interface of its own.
+In most cases, you should use the scripts, Prefabs, and assets provided by AR Foundation as the basis for your Handheld AR apps.

 ARKit requires iOS 11.0.
 Some specific features require later versions (see below).